python/cpython/Doc/install/index.rst

 Files will be installed into subdirectories of :data:`site.USER_BASE` (written as :file:`{userbase}` hereafter).
 This scheme installs pure Python modules and extension modules in the same location (also known as :data:`site.USER_SITE`).
-Here are the values for UNIX, including Mac OS X:
+Here are the values for UNIX, including macOS:

 =============== ===========================================================
 Type of file    Installation directory